bitzhuwei/CSharpGL/CSharpGL.Windows/OpenGLAPI/readme.md

 ﻿# `WinGL`
-`WinGL` manages the OpenGL implementation on Windows Operation System.
+`WinGL` is an OpenGL implementation on Windows Operation System.